Perturbation analysis on T-eigenvalues of third-order tensors: Introduction

+The approach of employing pseudospectra localizations for H- and Z-eigenvalues \cite{brazell_solving_2013,mo2019z,qi2005eigenvalues}, aimed at identifying more positive definite tensors, has been investigated by many researchers \cite{KostiPseudospectra2016,LiLiuWei2019}.
+However, to the best of the authors' knowledge, there has been no literature systematically considering perturbation analysis related to T-eigenvalues of third-order tensors.
+Perturbation theory, a field of study spanning over ninety years, originated from the works of Rayleigh \cite{Rayleigh1927} and Schr\"odinger \cite{Schrodinger1926} as they investigated eigenvalue problems in vibrating systems and quantum mechanics, respectively.
+Research on this topic can be broadly categorized into two streams.
+One stream focuses on analytic perturbation theory, while the other stream delves into matrices and addresses perturbation bounds.
+Extensive investigations and pioneering works are encouraged to consult the recent paper \cite{greenbaum2020firstorder} and renowned monographs by Rellich, Sun, Stewart, Kato, and others \cite{kato2013,Rellich1969,stewartsun1990matrix,Sun1987}.

-Tensor, which can be regarded as a generalization of the matrix to higher-order case, has been attracted considerable attention in different fields of science recently.
-As one of the most important and basic operations like matrix multiplication, tensor multiplication has been attended greatly by researchers.
-In 2008, a new type of tensor multiplication, that allows a third-order tensor to be written as a product of third-order tensors also, have been proposed by Kilmer \textit{at al.} \cite{Kilmer2008third} when they considered the problem of generalizing the matrix SVD to tensor case, and it is termed as tensor-tensor multiplication.
-In the definition of this new multiplication, three operators are involved closely.
-For a third-tensor $\mathcal{A} \in \mathbb{C}^{n_{1} \times n_{2} \times n_{3}}$, we get its frontal slices, denoted by $A_{::k}$ or $A_k$ for short, by fixing the last index.
-Therefore it has $n_3$ frontal slices, i.e., $A_1, \ldots, A_{n_3}$, which are matrices with size $n_{1} \times n_{2}$.
-The first operation we will introduce is about creating a block circulant matrix from the frontal slices of a tensor.
+The multiplication of tensors, a fundamental and crucial operation analogous to matrix multiplication, has garnered considerable attention across various scientific disciplines.
+In 2008, Kilmer \textit{et al.} \cite{Kilmer2008third} introduced a novel form of tensor multiplication that enables the representation of a third-order tensor as a product of other third-order tensors.
+This development stemmed from their endeavor to extend the matrix singular value decomposition to the realm of tensors.
+For the purpose of clarification and distinction from other tensor product operations \cite{Golub2013matrix}, this specific type of multiplication is referred to as {\it tensor-tensor multiplication}.
+This new tensor-tensor multiplication involves three closely interconnected operators.
+Let $\mathbb{C}$ denote the complex field.
+For a third-order tensor $\mathcal{A} \in \mathbb{C}^{n_{1} \times n_{2} \times n_{3}}$, the frontal slices, denoted as $A_{::k}$ or simply $A_k$, can be obtained by fixing the last index.
+Consequently, the tensor has $n_3$ frontal slices, denoted as $A_1, \ldots, A_{n_3}$, each of which represents a matrix of dimensions $n_{1} \times n_{2}$.
+The first operation \text{bcirc}($\cdot$) we will introduce involves the creation of a block circulant matrix using all the frontal slices of a tensor.
 That is,

 with size $(n_1n_3) \times (n_2n_3)$.
-The other two operations could be regarded as the ``inverse" of each other.
-They are the \textbf{unfold} and \textbf{fold} commands defined as follows,
+The tensor representation described here is orientation-specific, which proves useful for applications where the data possesses a fixed orientation, such as time series applications \cite{Kilmer2011}.
+The remaining two operations can be considered as the ``inverse" of each other.
+They are the \text{unfold}($\cdot$) and \text{fold}($\cdot$) commands, defined as follows,